irvingrivas/personalwebsite/README.md

 If you would like to use my site as a template, I would greatly appreciate it if you email me for permission.

-Contacting me in the above webpage in the 'Contact' section is the best way to reach me.
+Contacting me in the above webapp in the 'Contact' section is the best way to reach me.

 Below are the open source 'cool' pieces I used if you would like to use them in isolation.